openpdfsaucer/openpdfsaucer/README.md

 [![License (MPL)](https://img.shields.io/badge/license-Mozilla%20Public%20License-yellow.svg?style=flat-square)](http://opensource.org/licenses/MPL-2.0)

-Please note: Repositories like Maven Central and others may take a few days to update.

 ## Features

-Some of the features of OpenPDF include:
+Some of the features of OpenPDFSaucer include:

 * Creating PDFs: You can use OpenPDF to create new PDF documents from scratch.
 * Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying